-"Net Investment in Capital Assets" consists of the District's investments in capital assets such as land, buildings and improvements, motor vehicles, furniture and equipment less any debt used to acquire these assets, which is still outstanding.
+The District has presented the governmental activities "Net Investment in Capital Assets" most current schedule which consists of its investments in capital assets such as land, buildings and improvements, motor vehicles, furniture and equipment less any debt used to acquire these assets, which is still outstanding.
 The District uses these capital assets to provide services to its taxpayers.
 Consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets would be reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves are unlikely to be used to liquidate these liabilities.
-The District did not have any long-term debt outstanding at August 31, 2022 or 2021 that impacts the net investment in capital assets.